Contents

 How much does a Filipino virtual assistant cost per month in 2026?

-Based on 586 applications, the median Filipino VA asks for $714 per month for full-time work, and the middle 50 percent ask between $536 and $893.
-All-in managed services, which add recruiting, replacement, and quality management, start around $800 per month.
+Based on 1,385 applications, the median Filipino VA asks for $714 per month for full-time work, and the middle 50 percent ask between $571 and $900.
+All-in managed services add recruiting, replacement, and quality management on top of that salary, so they cost more than hiring directly and are quoted per role.

 What is the average Filipino VA salary in pesos?